carolf32/carolf32/README.md

 ## Hi there 👋 I'm Carolina, welcome to my profile 🥰

 - 🔭 I’m currently working on new projects with Angular
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and React Native
 - 😄 Pronouns: she/her

 ## My stack 👩🏼‍💻